fomightez/yeastmine/README.md

 > Uses YeastMine to fetch genomic regions (gene + 1kb upstream and downstream) for all yeast genes.
 This script doesn't produce a named file.
 It is suggested on the command line you direct the output to a file yourself.
 For example when running, `python all_genes_and_flanking_sequences.py > all_genomic_regions.txt'.
 Or adapt it to meet your needs.

+- gene_with_flanking_sequences.py

+> Uses YeastMine to fetch genomic region (gene + 1kb upstream and downstream) for a yeast genes.
+This script doesn't produce a named file.
+It is suggested on the command line you direct the output to a file yourself.
+For example when running, `python gene_with_flanking_sequences.py > POP1_genomic_region.txt'.
+Or adapt it to meet your needs.
+The example is written to use POP1 but you can edit it to your gene.

 Additional Info
 ----------------